 The Utah Department of Transportation, in coordination with Cedar City, began the South Cedar Interchange reconstruction in early March 2014.
-Workers are reconstructing Cross Hollow Road and reconfiguring the I-15 interchange to a diverging diamond interchange (DDI).
+Crews have reconstructed Cross Hollow Road and reconfigured the I-15 interchange to a diverging diamond interchange (DDI).
 These improvements will accommodate future travel demand and improve safety.
-The new DDI will open in August 2014.